magnars/optimus/README.md

 ## Contribute

 Yes, please do.
-Please add tests for your feature, or I'll certainly break it later.
+And add tests for your feature or fix, or I'll certainly break it later.

 #### Installing dependencies